Mi Reflejo: Critical reception

 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Mi Reflejo received an average score of 56, based on seven reviews, indicating "mixed or average reviews".
-Stephen Erlewine of AllMusic described the album as a mirror image of her debut album Christina Aguilera.
-He felt that it was a "little too familiar", although he praised recordings as "well-produced"; On the other hand, he concluded that the album "doesn't add anything new to her music, since it's just the old music in new clothing."
+Stephen Erlewine of AllMusic described the album as a mirror image of Christina Aguilera.
+He said it is a "little too familiar" and praised recordings as "well-produced".
+Erlewine concluded the album "doesn't add anything new to her music, since it's just the old music in new clothing".
 An editor for Billboard wrote that Aguilera has yielded a mostly mainstream pop album with Latin inflections.
 Eliseo Cardona of CDNow gave the album a mixed review.
-While he enjoyed Aguilera's vocal performance, which he described as " precisely, gracefully, forcefully ", he criticized the literal Spanish translation of the lyrics from English, which he said made a "good laugh and a better yawn".
+While he enjoyed Aguilera's vocal performance, which he said "not only sways and grooves – precisely, gracefully, forcefully – but also sounds lived-in and real", he criticized the literal Spanish translation of the lyrics, which he said make a "good laugh and a better yawn".
 He commended "Cuando No es Contigo" as making Aguilera a "credible, expressive salsera" and her cover of "Contigo en la Distancia" as the album's finest moment.

-David Browne of Entertainment Weekly, who gave the album a C-rating, wrote the review in a parody memo from Aguilera's point of view.
-He mocked at Aguilera's attempt at making a Spanish-language album simply because of her Ecuadorian heritage, criticized her "unnecessary" high note", ballads that "old Latin ladies'll like", and the photos used in the album's booklet.
-Mike Magnuson of HOB.com wrote a critical review of the album admonishing the photos in the record for attempting to make Aguilera look Latino which he insisted was a bad influence for the younger audience.
-Though he mentions that "you can count on her agreeable voice", and lauded the use of Latin percussion and horns, he asserted that the record was "purely a marketing scam gone too far."
-Parry Gettelman from Orlando Sentinel stated that "Mi Reflejo lacks emotional depth, and her decision to record in Spanish seems more a bid to conquer new chart territory than anything else".
+David Browne of Entertainment Weekly wrote his review as a parody memo from Aguilera's point of view.
+He mocked Aguilera's attempt at making a Spanish-language album because of her Ecuadorian heritage, criticized her "unnecessary high notes", ballads that "old Latin ladies'll like" and the photographs used in the album's booklet.
+Mike Magnuson of HOB.com wrote a critical review of the album, admonishing the artwork images for attempting to make Aguilera look Latino, which he called a bad influence for the younger audience.
+Though he said "you can count on her agreeable voice", and lauded the use of Latin percussion and horns, he stated the album is "purely a marketing scam gone too far".
+Parry Gettelman from Orlando Sentinel stated "Mi Reflejo lacks emotional depth, and [Aguilera's] decision to record in Spanish seems more a bid to conquer new chart territory than anything else".